romadox/pxlfont/README.md

 It is a Python script, so you'll need <a href="https://www.python.org/">Python</a> (and the <a href="https://github.com/python-pillow/Pillow">Pillow</a> library).
 After that, simply run <code>py pxlfont.py</code>.

+This is a small implementation & assumes that positioning, letter spacing, etc. are handled within the sprite-sheet.
+As such, it does not manage Bitmap Font properties like offset or kerning.

 Info for parsing the font can be provided via a small configuration text-file (recommended), or manually in the Python window (cumbersome).